-Life and works of outstanding literary figures and movements in Spanish America from its discovery and colonization to the present.
-Emphasis given to the Latin American contribution to universal literature.
-Offered annually.
+Life and works of outstanding literary figures and movements in Spanish America from its discovery and colonization to the 19th century.
+Emphasis given to the Spanish-American contribution to universal literature.
+Offered periodically.
 Prereq: SPAN 351 or 352.

 Survey of Spanish-American Literature II